(Disclosure: Some of the links below may be affiliate links)

 I went for a Toyota Prius myself.
 I bought it for less than 10kCHF.
 Since my switch in 2013, we’ve done more than 140’000kms with it and it never ever failed.
 You can find other frugal car ideas in this very detailed blog post (link does not work anymore).

 This tip is brought to you by Marc Pittet, husband, and father of two.
 He lives in the Canton of Vaud.
 He blogs at mustachianpost.com about his journey to reach Financial Independence.
-On his blog, he shares many frugal tips that can help anyone be a millionaire in Switzerland in 10 years.
+On his blog, he shares many frugal tips to help anyone be a millionaire in Switzerland in 10 years.

 3. Save money on your health insurance